 The skyscraper is one of the icons to be found in each American city, they symbolise power and wealth and rule the skyline of the most famous cities in the USA.
-They have never lost their uniqueness and started to fascinate the whole world so that even historical cities like London could not escape their congeniality - but there did this building type come from and how did skyscrapers evolve.
-Even more importantly why we are so keen to go higher and is the skyscraper the building form of the future?
+They have never lost their uniqueness and started to fascinate the whole world so that even historical cities like London could not escape their congeniality - but where did this building type come from and how did skyscrapers evolve.
+Even more importantly why are we so keen to go higher and is the skyscraper the building form of the future?

 Building high as well as creating a long lasting and visible sign always appealed to human kind but the creation of high rise buildings required first of all the development of efficient materials and construction technologies.
 Another key aspect is building services.
 Invented during the industrial revolution the lift, telephone and electric lighting have not only been used for the first time in high rise constructions but also contributed to the realization of skyscrapers.
 They would not have been viable without the comfort of vertical travel in an elevator.

 The first high rise buildings appeared in the United States where land owners tried to maximize the use of their inner city plots by piling usable space on top of each other.
 Going high also helped to cope with the demands of urban growth and rural depopulation.
 Two American economical centers - Chicago and New York - promoted the evolution of skyscrapers starting in the 1870s in Chicago where parts of the city had to be re-constructed due to a big fire.